 The success (or failure) of crucial confrontations depend on how and what we communicate.
 Before entering a confrontation, we need to establish what we are confronting, if we wish to confront it, and to ensure we approach it with the right frame of mind.

-• Decide “If” you should Confront it.
-Generally, there are 4 signs that you should be speaking up; we explain these scenarios in the book / full summary, and also touch on how to deal with cases where you decide to make a stand about something no one else cares about.
+Generally, there are 4 signs that you should be speaking up; we explain these scenarios in the complete 14-page summary, and also touch on how to deal with cases where you decide to make a stand about something no one else cares about.

-• Master Your Stories (Sort out your Headspace).
 The first few seconds of a crucial confrontation can shape the tone of the conversation and outcome; with the wrong approach, the other party will just get defensive, violent, and/or clam up.
 Understand how the “Path to Action” works, and how to explore different perspectives using the six-cell model.
-[Get the full details from the book, or get a detailed breakdown of the process, including the 6 sources of influence, from our full 14-page summary].
+Get a detailed breakdown of the process, including the 6 sources of influence, from our full Crucial Confrontations summary.

-• Motivate Others to Want to Take Action.
 Motivation is not about power and perks; it’s about consequences.
-In the book / full summary, we elaborate on how to focus on “natural consequences”, how to tailor your approach to the situation, what to look out for, and how to finish well.
+Our full summary elaborates on how to focus on “natural consequences”, how to tailor your approach to the situation, what to look out for, and how to finish well.

-• Stay Focused and Flexible.
 Even if you’ve considered your “what” and “if” carefully, you may find new issues and problems emerging as the conversation unfolds.
-In the book / full summary, we explain 4 emergent problems that you’re likely to face, and how you can handle them.
+In the complete book summary, we explain 4 emergent problems that you’re likely to face, and how you can handle them.

 By now, we have an agreement and commitment to a specific plan.
 It’s crucial to follow up, and the authors recommend the “WWWF” framework: Who does What, by When, and Follow up.